 This BMP is successful at reducing pollutants.
 We have an annual training program that educates city staff on how to look for illicit discharges.
-None were found in 2020 but with educated staff we can clean or stop illicit discharge before it has a chance to enter into a waterbody.
+None were found in 2024, but ideally this BMP allows for the severity of illicit discharges to be reduced through trained and educated staff members responding to the issue.